annotation/stam/extensions/stam-query/README.md

     *  *text* - Literal text to match (case sensitive)
 * `RESOURCE` *id* - Constrain based on the resource
     * *id* - A resource identifier
+* `ANNOTATION` *id* - Constraint based on pertaining to a particular annotation (in case of data, text or resources).
+When applied to annotations, this constrains based on having specific annotation as annotation.
+That annotation is a newer/higher annotation in the hierarchy formed by *AnnotationSelector*.
+    * *id* - An annotation identifier
+* `ANNOTATIONTARGET` *id* - Only used on annotations, this is the inverse of the above `ANNOTATION` constraint.
+This constrains annotation based on having a specific annotation as target.
+That annotation is an older/lower annotation in the hierarchy formed by *AnnotationSelector*.
+    * *id* - An annotation identifier
 * `UNION` *constraint* `OR` *constraint* ... - Constrain based on a union of constraints, meaning that only one of the constraints needs to be satisfied (disjunction).
 You can not just combine any constraints, constraints *MUST* have the same constraint type if they are to be used in a union.

 The above was a rather formal specification, let's consider some examples, note that the indentation in the examples is conventional and not normative: